boldflight/BibleConverter/test_EPUB/output/matt.md

 [29] Aren’t two sparrows sold for a penny?
 Yet not one of them falls to the ground apart from your Father’s will.
 [30] Even all the hairs on your head are numbered.
 [31] So do not be afraid; you are more valuable than many sparrows.

 [32] “Whoever, then, acknowledges me before people, I will acknowledge before my Father in heaven.
 [33] But whoever denies me before people, I will deny him also before my Father in heaven.

 ### Not Peace, but a Sword

 [34] “Do not think that I have come to bring peace to the earth.
 I have not come to bring peace but a sword!
-[35] For I have come to set a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law, [36] and a man’s enemies will be the members of his household.
+[35] For I have come to set _a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law,_
+[36] _and_ _a man’s enemies will be the members of his household_.

 [37] “Whoever loves father or mother more than me is not worthy of me, and whoever loves son or daughter more than me is not worthy of me.
 [38] And whoever does not take up his cross and follow me is not worthy of me.
 [39] Whoever finds his life will lose it, and whoever loses his life because of me will find it.